-- 1. No student organization will be officially registered with the Texas Tech University Health Sciences Center Texas Tech University Health Sciences Center El Paso if the Office of TTUHSCTTUHSCEP Student Services determines that the organization's actions or activities are detrimental to the educational purposes of the University or not in accordance to the Student Handbook. - 2.
-If registration is denied, the designated president and advisor of the applying organization shall be notified of the decision by the Office of TTUHSCTTUHSCEP Student Services in writing.
-The applying organization may appeal in writing to the Senior Vice President Assistant Vice President for Student Services for Academic Affairs Associate Dean for Student Affairs within five (5) business days from the date of the denial letter.
-The decision of the Senior Vice President Assistant Vice President for Student Services for Academic Affairs Associate Dean for Student Affairs is final.
+1. No student organization will be officially registered with the Texas Tech University Health Sciences Center El Paso if the Office of Student Services determines that the organization's actions or activities are detrimental to the educational purposes of the University or not in accordance to the Student Handbook.

+2. If registration is denied, the designated president and advisor of the applying organization shall be notified of the decision by the Office of Student Services in writing.
+The applying organization may appeal in writing to the Assistant Vice President for Student Services within five (5) business days from the date of the denial letter.
+The decision of the Assistant Vice President for Student Services is final.